 According to my experience, I highly recommend using a 20ml volume of crème developer bleach so you can carefully monitor the effect of the bleach on your wig.

 Do you Have to Bleach Knots on Your Wig?

 Not compulsory, but necessary if you want the lace closure to turn into a color that blends with your scalp and skin tone.
 Bleaching the knots on a wig permanently removes the lace color.
-But if your wig comes in HD transparent lace, you really don’t have to bleach the knots.
+But if your wig comes in HD lace or transparent lace, you really don’t have to bleach the knots.

 How Long do you Bleach Knots on a Wig?

 For a perfect outcome, 20 to 25 minutes is good.
 Ensure you leave the bleach on the knots till the closure isn’t noticeable.